jakesower/json-expressions/docs/expressions.md

 ## $debug

 Logs a value to console and returns it unchanged (useful for debugging pipelines).
+This is a good expression for custom implementations.

 ```javascript
 // Debug intermediate value in pipeline